Geethen/geeforec.github.io/content/post/practical-4.md

 var eviAll = ee.ImageCollection("MODIS/006/MOD13Q1");
 ```

-The first four datasets imported correspond to those already available within GEE and are the country boundaries, protected area boundaries, long-term rainfall data, and the long-term EVI data from Modis respectively.
-Below we describe how to import a dataset available locally into GEE .
+The first four datasets imported correspond to those already available within GEE and are the country boundaries, protected area boundaries, long-term rainfall data, and the long-term MODIS EVI data respectively.
+Below we describe how to import a dataset available locally into GEE.

 ## ![](/images/prac4_f1.png)